chinuno-usami/Consulpp/README.md

 > This repo is forked from [base repo](https://github.com/chinuno-usami/Consulpp) to suit for our own project.
 > I will commit PR to the base repo.

-Head-only C++ consul client, based on Consul HTTP API.
+Header-only C++ consul client, based on Consul HTTP API.
 Just have single head file.

 Implemented